Where is the ROI in an IT investment?

 The numbers in the table above show the variables considered in the ROI determination.
 The Return on Investment is based on the annualized total Gain from Investment compared to the Cost of Investment, or (Gain from Investment – Cost of Investment) / Cost of Investment.

 Realizing the ROI in Practice

 The discussion and examples provided to this point are merely estimates of possible outcomes.
-Downtime and increase in production rate, assumed attributable to IT upgrade, were the only variables considered in the sensitivity analysis.
-A sensitivity analysis performed for other variables in a similar fashion can provide additional insight to the characteristics of the investment that have the most impact.
+Downtime and an increase in production rate assumed attributable to IT upgrade, were the only variables considered in the sensitivity analysis.
+A sensitivity analysis performed for other variables in a similar fashion can provide additional insight into the characteristics of the investment that have the most impact.